aapsi/Emotion-Detection/README.md

-# Emotion-Detection
-Facial emotion detection using deep learning

 # Project Name : Emotion-recognition

 # Description:
+Facial emotion detection using deep learning
 Our Human face is having a mixed emotions so we are to demonstrate the probabilities of these emotions that we have.

 ## What does Emotion Recognition mean?